varunswarup0/DeCluttr/GAME_CUSTOMIZATION.md

 - See `MASCOT_README.md` for sprite guidelines.
 Swap the assets in `assets/mascot/` to replace the bird.

 ## App Icon and Favicon
-- Replace `assets/favicon.png` for the web icon.
-Android/iOS icons are defined in `app.json`.
+- Specify a favicon path in `app.json` under `expo.web.favicon` for the web icon.
+Android/iOS icons are also defined in `app.json`.

 Refer back to this guide whenever you want to change the look and feel of the game.